Phuket Seasons – Hot, Hotter, Hottest

 Promthep Cape Sunset – the best sunsets are during wet season due to the clouds!
 In the high season, huge crowds are watching the amazing sunsets from this famous sunset viewpoint.

 Phi Phi Islands boat excursions are up and running during the wet season.
-Crowds are much less and the weather usually beautiful.
+The crowds are much less, and the weather is usually beautiful.
 Phi Phi Islands are one of the popular destinations to visit, we can also recommend Racha Islands, Coral Island, Maiton Island, Kai Island and Bon Islands.